• Overview

 Doctor's bio

-Dr. Shunza PENG currently serves as an assist to Chief in Jiahui Health.
+Dr. Shunza PENG currently serves as the Deputy Chief of ENT in Jiahui Health.
 Dr. Peng graduated from the Second Military Medical University with a master degree in otorhinolaryngology.
 Prior to joining Jiahui Health, she worked in the ENT and Head and Neck Surgery Department at Changhai Hospital affiliated to the Second Military Medical University and Xinhua Hospital affiliated to Shanghai Jiaotong University School of Medicine.
 Dr. Peng completed the standardized training of residents at Xinhua Hospital.
 After years of highly intensive clinical work, Dr. Peng is highly skilled in the diagnosis and treatment of common ENT diseases in both adults and children, such as sore throat, tonsillitis, vocal cord lesions, rhinitis, sinusitis, nosebleed, otitis media, otitis externa, obstructive sleep apnea (OSA), vertigo, hearing impairment, etc. She has extensive clinical experience in endoscopy, minimally invasive tonsillectomy and adenoidectomy, myringotomy for ear tubes, excision of accessory auricle and preauricular fistula.
 She is certified in Basic Life Support (BLS).

 License no. :110310000053884